TimLavers/OpenRDR/documentation/design/conditions.md

 The predicate `current` is left unexpressed, so `(TSH, normal, current)` is written as `TSH is normal`.

+## Restriction clauses
+Some assertions concern only certain episodes in a case, for example those where the patient is fasting, or those within the last few years.
+A "restriction clause" concept could be introduced to allow the expression of such conditions.
+Such a restriction clause would be a predicate `Episode => Boolean` that would be used to filter out those Episodes in a case that did not satisfy the predicate.
+In the condition `all glucose are normal, where collection_type is "fasting"` the restriction clause would represent the part after the comma.
+The evaluation of a condition with a restriction clause would be just like the evaluation of a regular condition, but with the preliminary step of producing a "cut-down" version of the input case.

+In the TSH case above, the condition

+`all TSH are low, where FT4 > 16.0`

+would be evaluated as follows:

+`Case ==[FT > 16.0]==> Case with just first 2 episodes ==[TSH]==> ( 0.03,0.09) ==[low]==> (true, true) ==[all]==> true`

 ## Conditions that cannot be expressed in this format
 It's possible to think of assertions that might involve more than one attribute.
 For example, `mass/(height * height) > 28`.